HUST-NingKang-Lab/EXPERT/README.md

 ## Support

 Feel free to contact us if you have any question.
-Thank you for using Ontology-aware neural network.
+Thank you for using EXPERT.

 ## License